Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 How Soft Power Creates Social Influence

-The soft power of socially dominant individual is to make people act and react based on their judgment.
+The soft power of a socially dominant individual is to make people act and react based on their judgment.

 He wants to be in the judge’s good grace.